 Maya leads content and social media management at Liberty Produce.
 She recently completed an MSc in Media and Communications at LSE and was an editor on The Beaver student newspaper.
 She has first-class BA in Philosophy and Literature from the University of Warwick.

 Formerly CEO of Shephard Media, an international media company, Alex brings a wealth of commercial expertise and experience to the Liberty team.
 He has worked at a government to government and company to government level across the Middle East, South East Asia, Europe and North America.

 Dr. Dylan Banks

 Dylan is a physicist and bio-engineer; he has held positions in business and technology commercialisation environments at Cambridge and Imperial College London.
 He has worked closely with the NHS, MoD, Defra, DIT and AgriTech centres to develop novel technologies and systems.
 He is driven by a commitment to a sustainable human future and building the technological innovations that will deliver it.

 Josh is an expert horticulturalist with experience cultivating a wide range of crops.
 He is fascinated by the natural world and the many benefits that plants offer humanity.
 With significant experience in BD, Josh is focused on building new relationships for Liberty that will push boundaries to improve localised food production and security in a sustainable way.

 As control engineer for Liberty Produce’s development of Advanced Control Systems, Joel leads on all things Systems and Machine Learning.
 He has significant experience across government, commercial and non-profit sectors delivering multi-million-pound government contracts.

 Dr. Emma Campbell

-Emma manages the Future Farming Hub facility based at the James Hutton Institute.
-With an academic background examining the benefits of utilising biotechnology in plants and significant experience researching bacterial diseases and resistance, Emma brings specific expertise developing growth protocols tailored to specific crops.
+Emma works with the Future Farming Hub Research Centre (FFH) based at the James Hutton Institute.
+Emma leverages her academic background examining the benefits of utilising biotechnology in plants and researching bacterial diseases & resistance to develop new collaborative research projects at the FFH.